Ant-OSS-Utility-Set/github-growth-hack/README.md

 ## TODO

-Currently the 'new_stars','new_contributors' and 'new_forks' have to be manually counted and put into the code(you can get these diff data from https://vesoft-inc.github.io/github-statistics/ ).I will automate it in the future.
+1. Currently the 'new_stars','new_contributors' and 'new_forks' have to be manually counted and put into the code(you can get these diff data from https://vesoft-inc.github.io/github-statistics/ ).I will automate it in the future.

 The design of github open-API is so bad that you can't get the diff data of 'star','contributor' and 'fork' easily.

+2. Currently the `pr_comment` number does not include the pr reviews,again due to the shitty github API